open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 1. CCS replies to the Client with an error message.
 2. Use case ends.

-## SiD / MiD
+## SiD/MiD
 ### Use cases with multiple CDOC2 Shares Servers holding shares of capsules

 These use cases are useful, when Sender knows that Recipient can use some eID means for authenticating themselves, but cannot use eID means that support encryption/decryption.
-These allow Sender to divide the key material into Key Shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CSSs .
+These allow Sender to divide the key material into Key Shares according to a [secret-sharing scheme](<https://en.wikipedia.org/wiki/Secret_sharing>) and distribute those among multiple independent CSSs.
 Recipient would need to authenticate to CSS servers and download all the shares in order to reconstruct the KEK from those.

 #### UC.KTS.06 Forward Capsule Shares

 **Context of Use**
 : CDOC2 Client Application forwards Key Shares of all Shares Capsules to CDOC2 Shares Servers (CSS).
 This use case assumes the n-of-n encryption scheme where the number of shares per capsule is equal to the number of receiving CSS servers.
-All the shares have to be combined in order to construct a capsule that contains a content encryption key (CEK) encrypted for a particular Recipient.
+All the shares have to be combined in order to construct a Capsule that contains a content encryption key (CEK) encrypted for a particular Recipient.
 Key Shares are saved, and a unique share identifier is created and returned to the CDOC2 Client Application from each CSS.

 **Scope**
 CDOC2 Shares Server (CSS)